-If you are in a registered domestic partnership or marriage with someone of the same sex, or a gay, lesbian, bi, or trans person separating from an opposite sex spouse, you might wonder if you can find an attorney who will understand your issues without judging.
-As a bisexual man myself, I know of this difficulty and so I practice as a LGBT friendly San Diego lawyer.
+LGBT people face many of the same family law issues as everyone else.
+You may be in a registered domestic partnership or marriage with someone of the same sex.
+Or you may be a gay, lesbian, bi, or trans person separating from an opposite sex spouse.
+You hope you can find an attorney who will understand your issues without judging.
+As a bisexual man myself, I know your fears of rejection.
+For this reason I practice as a LGBT friendly San Diego lawyer.

 Do courts treat domestic partnerships similar to a marriage?